 West Virginia restaurants highlight this state favorite every season.
 Bluegrass Kitchen in Charleston has dishes like ramps with pasta or Johnnycakes, and sister restaurant Tricky Fish has served up steak tacos in corn tortillas topped with a mix of grilled peppers and pickled ramps.
 Just down the road, Starlings Coffee and Provisions created a sourdough pizza with a Parmesan Alfredo sauce, bacon, asparagus and ramps.

 Other restaurants put a fancy spin on the traditional foraged food, like Fish Hawk Acres in Buckhannon, which sometimes has a “Fancy Ramp Dinner” with dishes like a cornmeal-crusted West Virginia rainbow trout with citrus brown butter and ramp vinaigrette.

 If you’d rather get down and dirty, the Elkhorn Inn & Theater has a “Foodie Foraging Excursion” for ramps, where guests ride an ATV up “ramp mountain” and forage for wild ramps.
 Then, you can work with Chef Dan to make ramp pesto or pickled ramps with your bounty.

 Want fresh without the foraging?
 Hop on over to The Wild Ramp in Huntington or other locally sourced grocery stores to get your fill of fresh ramps without doing the dirty work.

-If you’d like some ramp goods to take home, stop by Kirkwood Winery in Summersville to taste the Appalachian ramp wine— perfect for cooking!
+If you’d like some ramp goods to take home, stop by Kirkwood Winery in Summersville to taste the Appalachian ramp wine— perfect for cooking.
 Add some extra Appalachian taste at Heston Farm Winery, which combines corn whiskey with spring ramps to make its Ramp Shine.

-What’s your favorite way to enjoy ramps?
+What’s your favorite ramp-inspired recipe?

-This post was last updated on October 19, 2017
+This post was last updated on May 6, 2019